Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/learn/bitesize/bitesize-spaceshooter.md

 The power-ups themselves are server authorative.
 On the server they check if a player has entered their trigger and then apply a timed status effect to that player and disappear.

 The `ShipControl.cs` of the player object tracks each status effect. `NetworkVariable`s are used as duration timers to control the beginning and end of status effects.
-You could also use regular floats for timers.
+You can also use regular floats for timers.
 By using `NetworkVariable`s, the client can use this information to display different graphics based on active buffs to players.

 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/blob/master/Basic/2DSpaceShooter/Assets/Scripts/ShipControl.cs#L45-L51